TorjeAmundsen/ApexSensRandomizer/README.md

 ### Randomize sens

-`Randomize sens` is the global hotkey for randomizing your sensitivty.
+`Randomize sensitivity` is the global hotkey for randomizing your sensitivty.
 This is the "main" purpose of the program, so make this one accessible.
-Bind it by clicking the `Bind` button, and then pressing any alphanumeric key on your keyboard.
+Bind it by clicking the `Set a bind...` button, and then pressing any alphanumeric key on your keyboard.
 The key you pressed should appear inside the button you pressed if you pressed a valid key.

 Checking any combination the three `Ctrl`, `Alt` or `Shift` checkboxes will require those modifiers to be held at the same time as your `Randomize sens` hotkey

 ### Timer

-`Timer interval` lets you enable a timer for the program to automatically randomize your sensitivity every x seconds.
+`Enable timer` lets you enable a timer for the program to automatically randomize your sensitivity every x seconds.
 This process is threaded, which means you can still use your `Randomize sens` hotkey on top of this, to manually randomize it whenever you want while the timer is running.
+Set the timer interval with the value to the right of the checkbox.

 ### Enable/Disable in-game